Source code for platypush.plugins.tensorflow

 from platypush.plugins import Plugin, action

 [docs] @action def load(self, model: str, reload: bool = False) -> Dict[str, Any]: """ (Re)-load a model from the file system. :param model: Name of the model.
-It can be a folder name stored under ``<workdir>/models``, or an absolute path to a model directory or file (Tensorflow directories, Protobuf models and HDF5 files are supported). :param reload: If ``True``, the model will be reloaded from the filesystem even if it's been already loaded, otherwise the model currently in memory will be kept (default: ``False``). :return: The model configuration. """ model = self._load_model(model, reload=reload) return model.get_config()
+It can be a folder name stored under ``<workdir>/models``, or an absolute path to a model directory or file (Tensorflow directories, Protobuf models and HDF5 files are supported). :param reload: If ``True``, the model will be reloaded from the filesystem even if it's been already loaded, otherwise the model currently in memory will be kept (default: ``False``). :return: The model configuration. """ return self._load_model(model, reload=reload).get_config()

 [docs] @action def unload(self, model: str) -> None: """ Remove a loaded model from memory. :param model: Name of the model. """ with self._lock_model(model): assert model in self.models, 'The model {} is not loaded'.format(model) del self.models[model]